 Air Purifier Efficiency = CADR ratings

-Air Purifier Effectiveness = Types of filters
+Air Purifier Effectiveness = Filter types

 Tobacco Smoke CADR Calculator:

 Here, you can find the list of AHAM-certified air purifiers with room size recommendations.
-However, AHAM verification is not a must-have thing when you are going to buy an air purifier.
-The certification will give you some extra validation.